redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ## Redirect e-mail delivery to test address

-If this option is activated **all** addresses sent via PHPMailer will be sent to the 'address for test purposes'.
+If this option is activated, **all** e-mails sent via PHPMailer will be sent to the `address for test purposes`.

 ## E-mail notification in case of errors